A real estate investment option that may not be suitable for short-term investors.

 Now that you’ve signed up, here’s how you can make the most out of the service:

-Investor profile.
+- Investor profile.
 Set up your investor profile and any other account information, such as beneficiaries, accreditation, etc.

-Set up auto-invest.
+- Set up auto-invest.
 If you plan on investing regularly, set up auto-invest to make recurring contributions.

-Refer friends.
+- Refer friends.
 Depending on your account, Fundrise will waive your fees for a specific period of time for each qualified friend you refer.

-Add two-factor authentication.
+- Add two-factor authentication.
 Visit your account settings page to set up two-factor authentication.

-Turn on notifications.
+- Turn on notifications.
 Get notified when there are new projects, portfolios or other important details.

-Resources.
+- Resources.
 Take advantage of the Fundrise investor resources to learn about investing, real estate and more.

-Download the app.
+- Download the app.
 Download the Fundrise iPhone app from the app store to manage your portfolio when you’re away from your desktop.

 Fundrise is an online investing platform that allows users to invest in real estate without the need for down payments, maintenance costs and other barriers to entry.
-It has a low minimum investment of $500 and an annual fees of 1%.
+It has a medium minimum investment of $500 and an annual fees of 1%.